ReisRx/Pro-g-ramming-Challenges/Fizzbuzz_44/README.md

 # FizzBuzz

-FizzBuzz is a kids game to help learn about division, but is often used on coding interviews
+FizzBuzz is a kids game to help learn about division but is often used on coding interviews

 ## How it works